Kyle-Pantig/passwordvault/rate-limiting-implementation.md

 # Login Attempt Rate Limiting Implementation

-This document describes the implementation of login attempt rate limiting for the password vault application.
+This document describes the implementation of login attempt rate limiting for the digivault application.

 ## Overview